gkd248/AutoGenTesting/README.md

 I have separated my approach into a folder of agents taht I am able to put together into group chats to accomplish different high level tasks.
 I will need to iterate the individual prompts and collection of agents I use to tackle a specific problem.

 # Topics To Explore
-Nested Chats
+1. Nested Chats
-Capabilities
+2. Capabilities
-Tools
+3. Tools
-Speaker Transition Constraints
+4. Speaker Transition Constraints
-Conversation Termination
+5. Conversation Termination
-Human Feedback within Workflow Loop
+6. Human Feedback within Workflow Loop
+7. Front End Reply Connection